Skip to content

 And so the morning proceeds... generic comprehension strategies, skimming, scanning, close reading, perhaps a little reciprocal reading practice with A Christmas Carol or an historical recount.
 At lunch, the maths department gives some feedback: “Not subject specific enough.”
 The P.E.
 Key Stage 3 lead says: “Not relevant for my subject.”
 But the humanities team are talking animatedly how they can apply their learning to history and geography, and the literacy coordinator is relieved that she won’t have to lead all the twilight training in future.

-So what would help the maths or P.E. staff feel more enthusiastic about embedding literacy in their subject?
+So, what would help the maths or P.E. staff feel more enthusiastic about embedding literacy in their subject?
 How could you make that pre-term CPD in September a better day for them?

-The buzzword from the Education Endowment Foundation’s guidance, Improving Secondary Literacy, is subject disciplinary literacy, also known as academic or subject specific literacy.
-It has been around at university level for years under the banner of English for Academic Purposes (EAP) and is a well-resourced and active research area in many universities.
+The buzzword from the Education Endowment Foundation’s guidance Improving Secondary Literacy, is subject disciplinary literacy, also known as academic or subject specific literacy.
+It has been around at tertiary level for years under the banner of English for Academic Purposes (EAP) and is a well-resourced and active research area in many universities.
 Similarly, educators in the USA, Australia and New Zealand have been researching and being explicit about how language works in different subjects for a long time.

 So back to our secondary school...

 It helps if maths teachers can be explicit about how they read differently from English or history.
-A word problem is not a story, a narrative; it is a problem with its own generic features and form.
+A word problem is not a story, a narrative; it is a text with its own generic features and form.
 Ahmed has not really been trying to work out which is the cheapest taxi from Oldham to Bury!
 Mathematicians need to read a problem slowly, closely, evaluating the significance of every word.
 The skimming and scanning techniques recommended for other subjects may not work for them.
 Grammatical words like “a”, “the” and “each” matter, but the character and setting do not.

 In 1975, the Bullock report recognised that every secondary school should develop a policy for language across the curriculum and employ an experienced linguist to work directly with subject teachers.